DAMO-NLP-SG/Video-LLaMA/README.md

 </div>

 ## News
-- [08.03]   🚀🚀: Released the LLaMA-2-Chat version of **Video-LLaMA**, including its pre-trained and instruction-tuned checkpoints.
-We uploaded full weights on Huggingface ([7B-Pretrained](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-2-7B-Pretrained),[7B-Finetuned](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-2-7B-Finetuned),[13B-Pretrained](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-2-13B-Pretrained),[13B-Finetuned](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-2-13B-Finetuned)), just for your convenience to download.
-Welcome to try.
+- [08.03] 🚀🚀 Release **Video-LLaMA-2** with [Llama-2-7b/13b-Chat](https://huggingface.co/meta-llama) as language decoder
+    - **NO** weight conversion anymore, full weights are ready-to-use [[7B](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-2-7B-Finetuned)][[13B](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-2-13B-Finetuned)]
+    - Allow further customization starting from our pre-trained checkpoints [[7B-Pretrained](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-2-7B-Pretrained)] [[13B-Pretrained](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-2-13B-Pretrained)]
 - [06.14]  **NOTE**: the current online interactive demo is primarily for English chatting and it may **NOT** be a good option to ask Chinese questions since Vicuna/LLaMA does not represent Chinese texts very well.
 - [06.13]  **NOTE**: the audio support is **ONLY** for Vicuna-7B by now although we have several VL checkpoints available for other decoders.
-- [06.10]  **NOTE**: we have NOT updated the HF demo yet because the whole framework (with audio branch) cannot run normally on A10-24G.
+- [06.10]  **NOTE**: we have NOT updated the HF demo yet because the whole framework (with the audio branch) cannot run normally on A10-24G.
 The current running demo is still the previous version of Video-LLaMA.
 We will fix this issue soon.
 - [06.08] 🚀🚀 Release the checkpoints of the audio-supported Video-LLaMA.
 Documentation and example outputs are also updated.
 - [05.22] 🚀🚀 Interactive demo online, try our Video-LLaMA (with **Vicuna-7B** as language decoder) at [Hugging Face](https://huggingface.co/spaces/DAMO-NLP-SG/Video-LLaMA) and [ModelScope](https://pre.modelscope.cn/studios/damo/video-llama/summary)!!
 - [05.22] ⭐️ Release **Video-LLaMA v2** built with Vicuna-7B